Dental Implants Northbrook IL

 Dental Implant Presentation

 After the implant has bonded to the jawbone, the second phase begins.
-Dr. Nickel or Dr. Steinberg will uncover the implants and attach small collars to the implants, which act as anchors for the artificial teeth.
+Dr. Steinberg or Dr. Nick will uncover the implants and attach small collars to the implants, which act as anchors for the artificial teeth.
 These collars protrude through the gums.
 The entire procedure usually takes around six months depending on the density of the jawbone.
 Most patients experience minimal disruption in their daily life during the implant healing.

 Who Actually Performs the Implant Placement?